Katarína Knechtová: Biography

 Katarína was born in Prešov, to a Czech mother and Slovak father.
 In Prešov she attended the Ján Adam Raymann Gymnasium.
 After finishing school, she studied philosophy.
 For seven years she studied to play keyboard, she is also a self-taught guitarist.
 She started her music career in local band named Prešovčatá.
 Katarína has a younger sister, Veronika.

 Music career

-Katarína Knechtová debuted on the Slovak music scene in 1996 in the band IMT Smile led by Ivan Tásler.
-One year later she left the band with drummer and moved to Peha band, which was later in 1999 called the revelation of a year in Slovakia.
-Two years later, Katarína won the Aurel award as the best female singer (in 2005 she won again).
-She is also a winner of OTO award in 2007.
+Katarína Knechtová debuted on the Slovak music scene in 1996 with the band IMT Smile led by Ivan Tásler.
+One year later, she left the band together with its drummer and joined the band Peha, which was considered the revelation of the year in 1999.
+Two years later, Katarína won the Aurel award as the best female singer (in 2005, she won it again).
+She also won the OTO award in 2007.

-Even though she is a writer of a lot of lyrics, she admits that her "main writer" is Vlado Krausz.
+Even though she wrote a lot of lyrics, she credits Vlado Krausz as her "main writer".

-In 2008, she left her band Peha to pursuit a solo career.
+In 2008, she left her band Peha to pursue a solo career.